felixlopz/hubrise-test-task/content/docs/en/payment.md

 ---

-## Process Requests for Payment
+## Process Requests for Payment(#process-requests-for-payment)

 When you change your plan, the payment must be authorised before the credit card can be charged.
 Admin users will receive notifications reminding them to complete the payment process.
-For more information on notifications, see [Plan Notifications](/docs/usage-plan/#plan-notifications).
+For more information on notifications, see [Plan Notifications](/docs/usage-plan#plan-notifications).

 To process a Request for Payment from the notification: